AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P2/README.md

 ![CLAN vs VXLAN](https://github.com/AndreIglesias/Bgp-At-Doors-of-Autonomous-Systems-is-Simple/assets/35022933/85fed7e6-95dd-48c9-9f7c-bd0da45876c7)

+### Virtual Network Identifier (VNI)

+- **Definition:** VNI is a 24-bit identifier used in VXLAN to uniquely identify each virtual network (or segment) within the VXLAN overlay network.
+It plays a crucial role in encapsulating Layer 2 Ethernet frames in VXLAN tunnels across Layer 3 networks.

+- **Purpose:** VXLAN (Virtual Extensible LAN) is a tunneling technology that allows the extension of Layer 2 segments over an underlying Layer 3 network.
+Each VXLAN segment, which corresponds to a virtual network, is identified by a VNI.
+This enables multiple virtual networks to coexist and be logically isolated from each other over the same physical infrastructure.

+- **Format:** VNI is a 24-bit value, providing up to 16 million (2^24) unique VXLAN segments.
+The VNI is carried in the VXLAN header and is used by the VXLAN tunnel endpoints (VTEPs) to identify which virtual network (VXLAN segment) a specific Ethernet frame belongs to.

 ## VXLAN Configuration Guide

 This guide walks you through the process of creating a basic VXLAN between two computers.
 VXLAN can be configured either statically using a peer-to-peer connection or dynamically using a multicast address.